 The information provided (personal information such as name, address, email address, phone number) will be processed and stored so that it is possible for us to contact, respond to or conduct the transaction requested by the individual.
-By transacting with Knockin Village Hall , individuals are deemed to be giving consent for their personal data provided to be used and transferred in accordance with this policy, however where ever possible specific written consent will be sought.
-It is the responsibility of those individuals to ensure that Knockin Parish Council as sole trustee to Knockin Village Hall is able to keep their personal data accurate and up-to-date.
+By transacting with Knockin Parish Council , individuals are deemed to be giving consent for their personal data provided to be used and transferred in accordance with this policy, however where ever possible specific written consent will be sought.
+It is the responsibility of those individuals to ensure that the Parish Council is able to keep their personal data accurate and up-to-date.
 The personal information will be not shared or provided to any other third party or be used for any purpose other than that for which it was provided.

-The Village hall's Right to Process Information
+The Councils Right to Process Information

 General Data Protection Regulations (and Data Protection Act) Article 6 (1) (a) (b) and (e) Processing is with consent of the data subject, or Processing is necessary for compliance with a legal obligation.
-Processing is necessary for the legitimate interests of the Village hall.
+Processing is necessary for the legitimate interests of the Council.